 Overall I slap a 9 onto this anime.
 It has its moments, and its definitely worth a look into if you fit into any of the categories above.

-I briefly considered starting this review by summarizing the show's plot, but it's my personal opinion that Noein should win an award for “hardest plot to summarize,” so at the risk of making an idiot of myself, I decided against it.
-I then considered starting by describing the concept in popular science that is behind Noein's plot, but I don't think I can really pull off the whole “Bill Nye the Science Guy” bit.
-He does it better.
-So I'll just get right down to brass tacks, and spare myself some embarrassment.
+I briefly considered starting this review by summarizing the show's plot, but it's my opinion that Noein should win an award for “hardest plot to summarize,” so at the risk of making an idiot of myself, I decided against it.
+I then considered describing the concept in popular science that is behind Noein's plot, but that's almost as complicated as the plot.
+I'll spare myself some embarrassment.

 The music is acceptable, though lacking finesse.
 Noein's plot is an amalgamation of everyday content (like going to school and messing around with friends) and epic sci-fi content (like preventing the universe from disappearing), and the soundtrack strains to accommodate both of these aspects.
 The former is usually accompanied by tracks in which a recorder is used as the lead instrument, providing a distinctly childish and carefree sound that works well in this context.
 The more serious content is normally paired with fast-paced orchestral songs and chanted vocals.
 Both sides of the soundtrack are guilty of going a little over the top at times, and none of the individual songs are particularly memorable, but within the show the score suffices to build the mood.